Mahfoudh94/Rayna/TPs/Task3.md

 - Use consistent typography and spacing
 - Include product preview section for image/rating

-Good luck implementing the Add Product feature with Dagger Hilt!
+Good luck implementing the Add Product feature with Dagger Hilt!!